 - Ex Libris will respond in a timely manner to questions or requests from the customer.

-- Implementation of campusM solution as defined within agreed Statement of Work.
+- Implementation of campusM solution as defined within the agreed Project Plan

 Guidelines for the campusM Implementation Team – Customer Side